 Open Studies: A student who is permitted to register in credit courses, but who is not admitted to a program leading to a degree or diploma.
-This was formally known as an Unclassified Student.
+This has also previously been known as an Unclassified Student.

 Option: A course, acceptable within the academic program but chosen at the discretion of the student.

-Part-Time Student: Those students in a degree program who are registered in less than three half courses or 9 units each session.
+Part-Time Student: Those students in a degree program who are registered in fewer than three half-courses or 9 units each term.

 Prerequisite: A prior requirement for entry into a course.
 Where a course is specified as a prerequisite, pass standing in the course is required unless a specific grade is indicated.

 Probation: A trial period for a student whose registration is subject to academic conditions.
 Failure to satisfy these conditions may result in the student being required to withdraw from the University.